-Roger Cobb (William Katt, Carrie) is a best-selling novelist trying to get over the end of his marriage and the mysterious disappearance of his son.
+Roger Cobb (William Katt, Carrie) is a writer trying to get over the mysterious disappearance of his son.
 When Cobb’s aunt (Susan French, Jaws 2) commits suicide, the author moves into her home.
-Initially, he enjoys the solitude the house offers him — it does seem like the perfect environment for a writer.
-Cobb, however, begins to realize that the house is haunted.
+Initially, Cobb enjoys the solitude the house offers him, but he soon realizes that the house is haunted.

 Reaction & Thoughts:

-Back in 1987, when I was a senior in High School, I sat and watched House, written by Ethan Wiley, directed by Steve Miner.
+Back in 1986, when I was a senior in high school, I sat down and watched House.
 Frankly, I thought at the time that it was a perfect blend of horror and comedy.
-The film scared me and it made me laugh — two emotions that usually don’t go well together.
-I was a bit disappointed with this latest re-watch.
-It seems that I have outgrown the film.
-I’m afraid — no pun intended — the film is no longer scary.
-It’s still, however, fairly amusing.
+The film scared me and it made me laugh — two emotions that usually don’t go together.
+While dated in places, House is still fairly amusing and entertaining.

-Although made by the same people who gave us Friday the 13th Part 2 (1981) — producer Sean S. Cunningham, director Miner, composer Harry Manfredini — the gore is almost non-existent.
-As I suggested before, some elements are still fun, though.
-The business with the little boy is hilarious.
-There is also a great scene between our protagonist and one hideous ghoul.
+Although made by the same people who gave us Friday the 13th Part 2 (1981) — producer Sean S. Cunningham, director Steve Miner, composer Harry Manfredini — the gore is almost non-existent.
+It’s like one of R. L. Stine’s Goosebumps stories.

-The puppetry and make-up effects are pleasant old-school moviemaking.
-I definitely enjoyed the strange parade of silly/ugly monsters.
+The practical effects are inventive and effective — the puppetry and make-up effects are old-school moviemaking.
+I enjoyed the strange parade of silly and ugly monsters.
+It shows how much fun filmmakers had before CGIs took over everything.

-Katt is very likable in the lead.
-It’s mostly a one man’s show and Katt relishes a rare opportunity to shine.
-The supporting cast is good too.
-George Wendt (Normie, TV’s Cheers) is funny as Katt’s nosy next door neighbor.
-Sexy Kay Lenz (White Line Fever) plays Katt’s ex-wife.
+Katt is likable in the lead.
+Despite all the wonky visuals, this is mostly a one-man show and Katt relishes the rare opportunity to shine.
+The supporting cast is very good too.
+George Wendt (TV’s Cheers) is pretty funny as Katt’s nosy next door neighbor.
+Sexy Kay Lenz (Clint Eastwood’s Breezy and White Line Fever) plays Katt’s ex-wife.

 Conclusions & Final Thoughts:

-It pains me to say this but House has not aged well so I can’t give it an enthusiastic recommendation.
-However, it is an entertaining piece of 1980s nostalgia.
+House has not aged as well as other films from that era so I can’t give it an enthusiastic recommendation.
+However, this is a fun piece of ’80s nostalgia — House has achieved cult status in the years since it was made.
 Color, 93 minutes, Rated R.

 Followed by House II: The Second Story (1987)